preaudc/tech-articles/FlumeFileChannel.md

 ### Flush the File Channel

-Restart the impacted Flume agents, and wait for the channel fill percentage of cMyLogType File Channels to decrease to 0%, e.g. for agent a1:
+Restart the impacted Flume agents, and wait for the cMyLogType File Channel fill percentage to decrease down to 0%, e.g. for agent a1:

 ```shell
 watch -n 1 'curl -s http://flume.mycompany.com:<agent a1 monitoring port>/metrics | jq -Mr ".[\"CHANNEL.channel_Impression_storeInHdfs\"] | .ChannelFillPercentage"'